LaSeanS/SoundTrek/README.md

 ## Setup

-The integration_testing branch currently contains the final version of the app!!

 You must navigate to SoundTrek/android/app/src/main/AndroidManifest.xml and insert a Google Maps API key at line 12 in order to get the app in a fully functional state.